Liberal arts college: In Europe

 Although liberal arts colleges as such remain rare, liberal arts degree programs are beginning to establish themselves in Europe.
 For example, University College Dublin offers the degree, as does St. Marys University College Belfast, both institutions coincidentally on the island of Ireland.
 In 2010 the University of Winchester introduced its Modern Liberal Arts undergraduate program, the first of its kind in the UK.
 In 2012, University College London began its interdisciplinary Arts and Sciences BASc degree (which has kinship with the liberal arts model) with 80 students.
 King's College London launched the BA Liberal Arts, which has a slant towards arts, humanities and social sciences subjects.
 The New College of the Humanities also launched a new liberal education programme.
 The four-year bachelor's degree in Liberal Arts and Sciences at University College Freiburg is the first of its kind in Germany.
 It started in October 2012 with 78 students.
 The first Liberal Arts degree program in Sweden was established at Gothenburg University in 2011, followed by a Liberal Arts Bachelor Programme at Uppsala University's Campus Gotland in the autumn of 2013.
 Liberal arts colleges in Italy include John Cabot University and The American University of Rome in Rome.
 The University College of North Staffordshire, founded in 1950 in the United Kingdom, was frequently referred to as the "Keele Experiment" because of its innovative curriculum and emphasis on a scholarly community resident together on campus.
 The college became Keele University in 1962 and continues to reflect many features of the liberal arts college model.
 It has been described as the closest example of a liberal arts college in the UK.
-This distinctiveness will be reinforced with the opening of the new Keele Institute of Liberal Arts and Sciences in 2016.
+This distinctiveness was reinforced with the opening of the new Keele Institute of Liberal Arts and Sciences in 2016.

-From September 2016 Chavagnes Studium, a Liberal Arts centre in France will be offering a 2-year intensive BA in the Liberal Arts with a distinctively Catholic perspective.
+In September 2016 Chavagnes Studium, a Liberal Arts centre in France, began offering a 2-year intensive BA in the Liberal Arts with a Catholic perspective.